vizorvr/patches/documentation/browser/plugins/graph.md

 #Nested Patch

 ##Description
 A Nested Patch can contain other patches.
 Nest patches to build complex functions or just to tidy things up.
-Click the pencil icon to edit.<br><br>Keyboard shortcut `2`
+Click the pencil icon to edit.<br><br>Keyboard shortcut&nbsp;&nbsp;&nbsp;`2`

 ##Inputs
 ##Outputs